 Why Microsoft’s data centre will mean big things for New Zealand’s future in the cloud

-The announcement of Microsoft’s first datacentre in New Zealand promises new jobs and opportunities for local businesses looking to scale.
+The impending launch of Microsoft’s first data centre in New Zealand promises greater opportunities for local businesses looking to scale.

 What is a data centre?